jaredponn/Probable-Octo-Journey/README.md

 - [ ] Initials for the GAME OVER SCREEN (Ramiro)
 - [ ] Make the hitboxes for the tilemap - WIP (Ramiro)
 - [ ] Aligning hit boxes with the map - WIP (Ramiro)
+- [ ] Aligning collision boxes for the players&zombie
 - [ ] Game over screen (restart / play again, go back to menu) - half done
 - [ ] Automated tests
-- [ ] Make path find work around fences and buildings??
-- [ ] Put back the poles beside the buildings and make the buildings one image
 - [ ] No attack animation when there is no more ammo - seems someone broke this
 - [ ] Make mobs slowly move towards player when in aggro range
 - [ ] Wave style of zombie spawning (e.g. a wave comes every 10 seconds and more zombies spawn as the game goes on)